nav-commits/FNLHockey/README.md

 ### > Frontend on Netlify

-Our sleek frontend, crafted with React.js, is deployed on Netlify, offering lightning-fast loading times and a secure browsing experience.
+Our sleek frontend, crafted with React.js and enhanced with Material-UI for sleek, component-based CSS styling that adheres to modern design principles, is deployed on Netlify, offering lightning-fast loading times and a secure browsing experience.
 Netlify's global CDN ensures that players and organizers can access our application from anywhere, without any lag or downtime.

 ### > Backend on Render